︎ Sheffield, UK

 A visual record of an illegal expedition into the Chernobyl Exclusion Zone, Ukraine.

-Hiking dozens of kilometers a day through uncharted forests and sleeping rough in crumbling buildings, the threat posed by radiation rarely crosses the Stalker’s mind.
+Hiking dozens of kilometres a day through uncharted forests and sleeping rough in crumbling buildings, the threat posed by radiation rarely crosses the Stalker’s mind.
 While finding hearty food, dry shelter and uncontaminated water are more pressing concerns, capture remains the biggest threat.
 Stalkers must rely on cunning, instinct and their trusted networks to tame nature and stay one step ahead of the police.

 Shop Zines ︎︎︎